epixieme/codesample/README.md

 The project is built with Vite, React Router 6.4, and various hooks like UseState, UseEffect, and custom hooks.
 The deployment process is streamlined through Netlify's continuous deployment.

-I have designed the application to closely match the existing Figma prototype, ensuring a seamless user experience and visual consistency.
+I have designed the application to closely match an existing Figma prototype, ensuring a seamless user experience and visual consistency.

 ## Sidenote
 The sample does not include a burger menu for mobile as I did not want to submit more code than necessary.